 Once downloaded, a traveler simply needs to have Wi-Fi or mobile data service at their participating place of entry into the U.S., and they will be able to take advantage of Mobile Passport.

-The Mobile Passport app allows travelers to store their passport and personal information securely and use the same information on multiple trips.
+The Mobile Passport app allows travelers to enter their passport and personal information securely.
 Upon arrival, travelers answer the required trip and declarations questions in their app and submit the information to U.S. Customs and Border Protection.

 The information sent from the Mobile Passport app replaces the paper forms passengers typically have to fill out prior to arrival.